python/cpython/Doc/library/functions.rst

 ..
 XXX does accept objects with __index__ too
 .. function:: range([start,] stop[, step])

-   This is a versatile function to create iterators yielding arithmetic progressions.
+   This is a versatile function to create iterables yielding arithmetic progressions.
 It is most often used in :keyword:`for` loops.
 The arguments must be integers.
 If the *step* argument is omitted, it defaults to ``1``.
    If the *start* argument is omitted, it defaults to ``0``.
-The full form returns an iterator of integers ``[start, start + step, start + 2 * step, ...]``.
+The full form returns an iterable of integers ``[start, start + step, start + 2 * step, ...]``.
 If *step* is positive, the last element is the largest ``start + i * step`` less than *stop*; if *step* is negative, the last element is the smallest ``start + i * step`` greater than *stop*.  *step* must not be zero